Psychology Courses in Las Vegas, NV with Course Descriptions

 The experimental psychology program at UNLV is designed for students interested in psychological research and is structured into four concentration areas: developmental, neuroscience, cognitive, and general experimental.
 The curriculum for each emphasis comprises coursework in its respective area, in addition to study required for all concentrations on topics like ethics, statistics, and diversity.
 All students in the program additionally complete a master's thesis; upon the completion of this and the required courses up to that point, students may be awarded a master's degree in psychology.
 During the third year of the program, students undertake a written examination, three short papers, or a qualifying paper in order to progress to PhD candidacy.
 A dissertation and accompanying oral defense comprise the final components of the program.

 CSN houses three main campuses in the Las Vegas region.
-While the Department of Human Behavior, which oversees the psychology program, is located at the Charleston campus about six miles from downtown Las Vegas, psychology courses are offered at all three campuses.
+While the Department of Human Behavior, which oversees the psychology program, is located at the Charleston campus, psychology courses are offered at all three campuses.

 Associate of Arts in Psychology

 The Associate of Arts (AA) program in psychology at CSN includes general education requirements in such subjects as math, physical sciences, and fine arts.
 Beyond those, the curriculum comprises coursework in areas including statistical and research methods, as well as elective study on topics like educational psychology, psychology of human relations, political violence, and child psychology.
 Students additionally select a minimum number of courses from social science disciplines, such as anthropology, economics, and sociology.

 NSC has six psychology faculty members and offers two undergraduate degrees in the discipline.
 The BA program encapsulates a broader liberal arts education, while the Bachelor of Science (BS) curriculum incorporates a higher practical focus with less elective study.

 Bachelor of Arts in Psychology